The Law Foundation has established a fund of $60,000 for 2017 for Graduate Fellowships.

 and such other factors as the Committee deems relevant.

-APPLICATION PROCEDURES: Application forms and further information may be obtained from the Law Foundation, 1340 – 605 Robson Street, Vancouver, BC V6B 5J3 or by contacting us via our website at www.lawfoundationbc.org.
+APPLICATION PROCEDURES: Application forms and further information may be obtained from the Law Foundation, 1340 – 605 Robson Street, Vancouver, BC V6B 5J3 or from our website at www.lawfoundationbc.org.
 Each application form must be typed and accompanied by a current resume which summarizes your work and volunteer experience.
 Applicants should have official transcripts of all previous post-secondary study sent directly to the Law Foundation.
-Three (3) letters of reference should be sent directly to the Law Foundation from persons such as former professors, employers or colleagues who can comment on your scholarship, abilities and personal qualities.
+Three letters of reference should be sent directly to the Law Foundation from persons such as former professors, employers or colleagues who can comment on your scholarship, abilities and personal qualities.

 SIMPLIFIED PROCESS FOR RE-APPLICATIONS: If you have received a Law Foundation Graduate Fellowship in the previous year and your program of study extends beyond one year, you may apply for a subsequent Fellowship in the next year’s competition by providing a letter of request and a signed letter from your academic advisor confirming your continued full-time attendance in the program.
 Please include the following in your letter of request: